tlswg/tls13-spec/draft-ietf-tls-tls13.md

 CLIENT-HELLO.
 Implementations are NOT RECOMMENDED to accept an SSL version 2.0 compatible CLIENT-HELLO in order to negotiate older versions of TLS.

-Implementations MUST NOT send or accept any records with a version less than 0x0300.

-The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in {{RFC7568}}, and MUST NOT be negotiated for any reason.

 Implementations MUST NOT send a ClientHello.legacy_version or ServerHello.version set to 0x0300 or less.
 Any endpoint receiving a Hello message with ClientHello.legacy_version or ServerHello.version set to 0x0300 MUST abort the handshake with a "protocol_version" alert.

+Implementations MUST NOT send any records with a version less than 0x0300.
+Implementations SHOULD NOT accept any records with a version less than 0x0300 (but may inadvertently do so if the record version number is ignored completely).

 Implementations MUST NOT use the Truncated HMAC extension, defined in Section 7 of [RFC6066], as it is not applicable to AEAD algorithms and has